**$500 Hiring Bonus (paid at one year)

 - Ability to manage crisis situations.

-- Valid driver’s license that meets agency standards and ability to meet transportation needs of agency.
+- Valid driver’s license three points or less and ability to meet transportation needs of agency.